apache/maven-resolver/src/site/markdown/common-misconceptions.md

 [INFO]    \- com.google.j2objc:j2objc-annotations:jar:1.3:test
 ```

-And is right, this IS the "test classpath" **of the project** and contains a conflict as noted by "omitted for duplicate"
+And is right, this IS the "test graph" **of the project** and contains a conflict as noted by "omitted for duplicate"
 and "scope not updated to compile" remarks next to Guava nodes.

 So this setup results that: